Unifying Causal Representation Learning with the Invariance Principle: Related Works

 \subsection{Notable Cases Not Directly Covered by the Theory}

-There are some works are not listed in~\cref{tab:related_work} that cannot yet be directly explained by our invariance frameworks but are rather loosely connected.
+Some works not listed in~\cref{tab:related_work} cannot yet be directly explained by our invariance frameworks but are rather loosely connected.
 One representative line of work~\citep{lachapelle2022disentanglement,zheng2022identifiability,xu2024sparsity, lachapelle2024disentanglement} relies on the sparsity assumption in the latent dependency to achieve latent variable and graph identification.
-This assumption is closely related to the \emph{sparse mechanism shift} hypothesis in causal representation learning~\citep{scholkopf2021toward}, stating small distributional changes should not affect all causal variables but only a small subset of these.
+This assumption is closely related to the \emph{sparse mechanism shift} hypothesis in CRL~\citep{scholkopf2021toward}, stating small distributional changes should not affect all causal variables but only a small subset of these.
 Note that the sparsity constraint is often formulated as the estimator (either for the graph~\citep{lachapelle2022synergies, lachapelle2024disentanglement} or of the latents~\citep{xu2024sparsity}) should be at least sparse as the ground truth one, maximizing the cardinality of the unaffected (invariant) part.
 Some theoretical results do not rely on multiple data pockets that share certain invariance properties but directly employ specific properties within the observational data, such as independent support~\citep{ahuja2023interventional}, or shared cluster membership~\citep{khemakhem2020ice,kivva2022identifiability}.
+Some works~\citep{zhang2024causal} follow an orthogonal proof technique originating from the \emph{nonlinear ICA with auxiliary variable} line of work~\citep{hyvarinen2019nonlinear}.
+Their proofs often rely on linear independence derived from the statistical diversity of various underlying data distributions instead of shared invariance properties.
+Our framework thus does not trivially include them.